 A rotary hand drill will work on ceramic but not for cutting porcelain, which needs at least 3000 RPMs in order to get enough power behind it.
 The heftier hole saw can also handle both types without issue, but keep your hands clear while it’s spinning because it could throw a chip of tile at you.

-Step 1: One of the most important things to remember about how to cut a hole in ceramic and porcelain tile is marking your desired outline first – this will ensure it all fits together correctly later, without any jagged pieces left over due to uneven cuts.
+Step 1: One of the most important things to remember about how to cut a hole in ceramic and porcelain tile is to mark your desired outline first – this will ensure it all fits together correctly later, without any jagged pieces left over due to uneven cuts.

 To mark your shape, add some dots along either side that show where exactly you need to slice away at for a smooth edge with no leftover rough edges visible from an uneven cut.

-Step 4: Place paper under both sides so as not to damage floor surfaces then place tiles over them until you reach the depth that is needed for installation.
+Step 4: Place the paper under both sides so as not to damage floor surfaces, then place tiles over until you reach the depth needed for installation.

-Step 5: Hold tile firmly in place while drilling straight down into it with a large-diameter auger (spiral) bit.
-Once you’ve drilled all the way through, flip over onto another piece of paper so that no dust falls onto ground.
+Step 5: Hold the tile firmly while drilling straight into it with a large-diameter auger (spiral) bit.
+Once you’ve drilled all the way through, flip over onto another piece of paper so that no dust falls onto the ground.

-Step 6: Next, place a bent piece of wire or rod to the edge so that you can cut out your hole.
+Step 6: Next, place a bent piece of wire or rod on edge to cut out your hole.